urbngotom/Ch.01_Version_Control/README.md

 In this chapter you will be practicing forking, cloning, branching, committing, merging, pushing and pull requesting.
-You will perform some of this workflow for each chapter throughout this class so it will be really important to have a solid understanding of this process.
+You will also create and present a piece of Turtle Art.

   </ol>